MAW Faculty Profiles

 "I believe the true wealth of CCU's MAW program is the staff.
 Working in classrooms and through one-on-one meetings or just having countless conversations about writing, I've found both mentors and friends.
 My writing became something new.
 Sometimes it found a new inspiration.
 Sometimes it found new purpose.
 When I discovered what was possible, I jumped into this program with both feet and found myself transformed." - Derrick Bracey, MAW alum

 Dan Albergotti is the author of The Boatloads, (BOA Editions, 2008) which was selected by Edward Hirsch as the winner of the 2007 A. Poulin, Jr. Poetry Prize, and Millennial Teeth (Southern Illinois University Press, 2014), which was selected by Rodney Jones as the winner of the Crab Orchard Series in Poetry Open Competition in 2013.
 He is also the author of a limited-edition chapbook, The Use of the World, published by Unicorn Press in 2013.
 Albergotti's poems have appeared in The Cincinnati Review, Five Points, Mid-American Review, The Southern Review, The Virginia Quarterly Review, and other journals.
 His first chapbook, Charon's Manifest, won the 2005 Randall Jarrell/Harperprints Chapbook Competition, and one of his poems was reprinted in Best New Poets 2005.
 His poem "Things to Do in the Belly of the Whale" won the 2005 Oneiros Press Poetry Broadside Contest and was printed in a limited letterpress edition in March 2007.
-He has been a scholar at the Sewanee and Bread Loaf writers' conferences and a fellow at the Virginia Center for the Creative Arts.
-In spring 2008 his poem "What They're Doing" was selected for a Pushcart Prize.
+He has been a scholar and fellow at the Sewanee and Bread Loaf writers' conferences and a fellow at the Virginia Center for the Creative Arts, and two of his poems have received a Pushcart Prize.
 A graduate of the MFA program at UNC Greensboro and former poetry editor of The Greensboro Review, he founded the online journal Waccamaw at Coastal Carolina University, where he is Professor and Chair of the Department of English.

 Jason Ockert is the author of Wasp Box, his debut novel and two short story collections: Neighbors of Nothing and Rabbit Punches.
 Winner of the Dzanc Short Story Collection Contest, the Atlantic Monthly Fiction Contest, and the Mary Roberts Rinehart Award, he was also a finalist for the Shirley Jackson Award and the Million Writers Award.
 His work has appeared in journals and anthologies including New Stories from the South, Best American Mystery Stories, Oxford American, The Iowa Review, One Story and McSweeney's.